Ashkan-Yaldaie/thesis/documents/Thesis.md

     <tr>
       <td colspan="2">
 <br />
 There are home automation products available off-the-shelf.
 The problem is that they are quite expensive and sometimes do not offer a solution to some personal needs.
 One of the alternatives is to create the product yourself and not to purchase one.
 The current paper is a bachelor thesis which examines the possibility of developing a home automation and security system by using the Raspberry Pi.
 The paper covers the theoretical background, planning, implementation, testing and evaluation phases of the project.
-The thesis work duration was from October 2015 until February 2016.
+The thesis work duration was from October 2015 until March 2016.
 <br /><br />
 The content of the paper demonstrates that creation of such a product is possible by explaining how to connect external sensors and devices to the Raspberry Pi.
 The product can be controlled locally and remotely through a graphical user interface, nevertheless, a complete tutorial on the programming is out of the scope.
 The paper also presents some pictures and diagrams in order to make the work more understandable.
 <br /><br />